 PERFORMING ARTS IN UPPER ELEMENTARY

-The beginning band class is an after-school program, that meets twice a week from 3:00-4:30.
+The beginning band class is an after-school program that meets twice a week from 3:25-4:30.
 Students have the choice of learning flute, trumpet, clarinet, alto saxophone, trombone, baritone, or percussion.
 Students in beginning band follow the Sound Innovations Book One, and through the year develop their skills to successfully perform Grade 1 music.
 The beginning band performs throughout the year.
 After successful completion of the first year of study, students are eligible to move into the Sterling Band.

 MIDDLE SCHOOL PERFORMING ARTS